derekwolpert/CalmCloud/README.md

 # CalmCloud

-CalmCloud, a clone of Mixcloud, is an online music streaming service for music lovers - a platform where users can upload, share and interact with audio content provided by the website's wider community.
+CalmCloud is an online music streaming service (inspired by Mixcloud.com) for music lovers  - a platform where users can upload, share and interact with audio content provided by the website's wider community.
 Built with React, Redux, JavaScript, and Ruby on Rails, supported by a PostgreSQL database and ASW S3 storage.

 #### [This project is currently hosted at CalmCloud.app - CLICK HERE to visit the live version of this project](https://www.calmcloud.app/)